 For the first module of the RSN Certificate I am required to stitch a Tree of Life in the Jacobean style, in crewel wool on twill.
 Although I haven’t quite decided on the final colours (well, I know which colours, but not necessarily where and in what stitch) the design is pretty much done.
 It’s got a very stylised tree, with large leaves, and some critters.

-As you can read on the SAL information page, the design for this stitch-along is a Tree of Life, and it is described as a very stylised tree, with large leaves, and some critters.
+As you can read on the SAL information page [no longer available as the SAL has ended – MF], the design for this stitch-along is a Tree of Life, and it is described as a very stylised tree, with large leaves, and some critters.
 This might just lead people to think that the SAL is based on the Certificate course, and from there it might easily lead to some rather too high expectations – let’s make it quite clear, I’m not aiming to get you to RSN Certificate level in 10 easy instalments!

 In fact the SAL Tree of Life came into being long, long before I even thought of the Certificate as something I might possibly one day do.
 It was initially inspired by a tree I saw in a picture of some Indian embroidery which had a sinuous stem and seven leaves.
 I took it from there, and my Tree does still have a sinuous stem and seven leaves but otherwise doesn’t resemble the Indian tree in the slightest.
 But – and this is important – nor does it resemble what I might call a Certificate tree.
 It is not Jacobean (although it could certainly be stitched in crewel wools on twill), and although it will contain many different stitches, it is not nearly as complex and detailed as a Certificate piece is expected to be; a relatively small number of colours is suggested (partly to keep the costs down – see below) but unlike with the limited palette of the Certificate tree, here there are no rules and you can stitch the whole things as a rainbow of leaves if you like.